 - The project was awarded a \$30 million Transit and Intercity Rail Capital Program (TIRCP) grant. - ZEMUs are not yet operated in revenue service. - The schedule is dependent upon progress with the Federal Railroad Administration. - The hydrogen fuel cell-battery hybrid was chosen as the preferred propulsion technology. - The project needs specialized maintenance, infrastructure, and fueling facilities and requires modifications to the Arrow Maintenance Facility. - Additional funding will be required to convert the initial Arrow corridor DMU vehicles to ZEMUs in the future. - An on-site hydrogen fuel production facility may be necessary if the demand increases beyond the demand of the prototype vehicle.

-Project Lead Agency: SBCTA Current Development Phase: PS&E

-Complete for Beneficial Use: 2024, dependent on FRA
+Project Lead Agency: SBCTA Current Development Phase: PS&E Complete for Beneficial Use: 2024, dependent on FRA Funding Plan: The project is funded as shown in the table below.

 DMU TO ZEMU (1,000s)